Skip to content

 9. Ball State University

-Ball State is well-regarded for its communications, education, and design programs.
+Ball State is well-regarded for its communications, education, immersive learning, architecture, and design programs — its College of Communication, Information, and Media is home to the Center for Media Design and an extensive award-winning student news operation.
+Ball State’s Immersive Learning initiative lets undergraduates earn credit through multi-semester projects that solve real-world problems with faculty and community partners.
 With a 3.0 GPA, you’ll be in the competitive range, though strong extracurriculars or a focused career interest will strengthen your application.
-The Muncie campus offers project-based learning and plenty of student organizations for leadership opportunities.
+The Muncie campus offers project-based learning and plenty of student organizations for leadership opportunities, and its relatively small size (compared to neighboring Indiana University or Purdue) means more personal contact with professors.

 • Location: Muncie, IN